 The report also listed the 1) non-disclosure of director information, 2) tenure of and share options of independent directors (IDs) and 3) executive reelection matters as pertinent areas of improvement or areas that are commonly charged with penalty points.

-Mr Satish Bakhda, Head of Operations at Rikvin, a Singapore company registration specialist, said, “The GTI is valuable as it shows how companies are complying with the corporate codes and identifies the areas that they can improve on.
+Mr Satish Bakhda, Head of Operations at Rikvin, a Singapore company incorporation specialist, said, “The GTI is valuable as it shows how companies are complying with the corporate codes and identifies the areas that they can improve on.
 Although adhering to the code is not compulsory, compliance and due diligence augurs well for firms.
 It is important to emphasize that every firm plays a critical role in improving the standard of Singapore’s corporate governance.
-Should more firms go down this road, they may in turn may entice more investors to opt for Singapore company formation, and this conversely bodes well for the business community here.”
+Should more firms go down this road, they may in turn may entice more investors to opt for form a Singapore company, and this conversely bodes well for the business community here.”

 The revised Code of Corporate Governance will take effect on November 1 this year.